View All Books in the Exhibition

 Gift of the Misses Hewitt

 Owen Jones (1809-1874) produced handsome volumes on design in Victorian Britain.
-He used the chromolithographic process for his influential Grammar of Ornament (1856) and for several illuminated gift books -- picture books for adults -- that demonstrated his technique of rich saturated colors printed in layers.
+He used the chromolithographic process for his influential Grammar of Ornament (1856) and for several illuminated gift books that demonstrated the rich saturated colors printed in opaque layers from multiple stones.

 Sears Christmas Book